 Contact Us for a Free Consultation (213) 542-0979

-California Penal Code 503 PC defines the crime of embezzlement as the illegal taking of money or property that had been entrusted to you with the specific intent to deprive the owner.
+California Penal Code 503 PC defines embezzlement as the illegal taking of money or property that has been entrusted to you with the specific intent to deprive the owner.

-Thus, PC 503 embezzlement is frequently called “employee theft” because they simply had consent from the owner to have control over company's assets.
-In order words, they were placed in a position of trust.
+Thus, PC 503 embezzlement is frequently called “employee theft” because they simply had consent from the owner to control the company's assets.
+In other words, they were placed in a position of trust.

-Embezzlement is another California “wobbler” offense that the prosecutor can file as either a misdemeanor or felony crime, depending on the amount of loss and defendant's criminal history.
+Embezzlement is another California “wobbler” offense, a term used to describe crimes that can be charged as either a misdemeanor or felony, depending on the amount of loss and the defendant's criminal history.

-In cases where the total value of money or property is greater than $950, then the prosecutor will file the embezzlement case as a felony.
-If under $950, a misdemeanor case will be filed.
+In cases where the total value of money or property is more than $950, the prosecutor will file the embezzlement case as a felony.
+If it is under $950, a misdemeanor case will be filed.

-Embezzlement is known as a non-violent white collar crime involving some type of fraud.
+Embezzlement is a non-violent white-collar crime involving some fraud.
 Closely related crimes include:

-A felony Penal Code 503 embezzlement conviction carries a sentence of up to three years in jail.
+A felony conviction for embezzlement under Penal Code 503 can result in a sentence of up to three years in jail, a stark reminder of the serious consequences of this crime.

-For more information, our Los Angeles criminal defense lawyer are providing a review below.
+For more information, our Los Angeles criminal defense lawyer is providing a review below.

 What is Penal Code 503 Embezzlement?

-Put simply, embezzlement is unlawfully taking money or property that was entrusted to you with intent to deprive the owner of the ability to use it.
+Put simply, embezzlement is unlawfully taking money or property entrusted to you to deprive the owner of the ability to use it.

 These factors are listed under CALCRIM 1806 California Criminal Jury Instructions as follows: